 Rules about trusts

-ODSP does not count an inheritance of up to $100,000 as an asset if the money is in a trust.
-The trust must be setup:
+ODSP does not count an inheritance of $100,000 or less as an asset if the money is in a trust.
+The trust must be set up:

-ODSP considers payments from a trust to be gifts.
+ODSP counts a payment from a trust as a gift.
 So the rules about gifts apply to payments from trusts.

 Previous page Next page